 Assignment Rule Creation in Salesforce

 To start with, you must have the professional, developer, or enterprise edition of the Salesforce.
 Other than this, versions won’t help in the rule creation.
-Further, you should check that you are permitted to define the assignment rules with ‘customize application’ option.
+Further, you should check that you are permitted to define the assignment rules with the ‘customize application’ option.
 The best idea is to speak to your Admin before you continue.

 - To create an assignment rule, go to the Set up First and type Assignment Rules in the Quick Find box.
 After this, you may select either lead assignment rules or case assignment rules based on the requirements.